Breaking News Emails

 It's not clear if Prince got fentanyl from a doctor or another source or how long he was taking it.
 His death is the subject of a multiagency probe that includes the DEA and federal prosecutors.

-"The investigation into Prince's death remains active," said Jason Kamerud, chief deputy of Carver County Sheriff's Department.
-"I can not say when it will be completed."
+"The investigation into Prince's death remains active," said Jason Kamerud, chief deputy of the Carver County Sheriff's Department.
+"I cannot say when it will be completed."

 The 57-year-old singer was found April 21 in an elevator of his Paisley Park Studios in Chanhassen, Minnesota, when an employee of a drug rehab in California arrived to see him.

 A Prince representative had contacted the rehab, Recovery Without Walls, the day before about a "grave medical emergency" related to the use of prescription pain medication, the facility's attorney later told reporters.